cetic/TSimulus/docs/source/binary/or.rst

 --

 Two binary time series can be combined by a logical OR.
-The values of the resulting time series will be true if the value of at least one of the base time series is true.
+The values of the resulting time series will be true if the value of at least one of the baseline time series is true.

-If the value of at least one of the base time series is not defined, then the value of the resulting time series is not defined.
+If the value of at least one of the baseline time series is not defined, then the value of the resulting time series is not defined.

 **Representation in the configuration document:**